kuzzleio/documentation-old/src/guide/essentials/cli.md

 * The file can contain any number of index and collection configurations.
 * Field definitions follow the [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/mapping.html) mapping format.
 * If an index or collection does not exist, it will be created automatically.
-* Mapping rules are loaded sequentially, one index/collection pair at a time.
+* Mappings are loaded sequentially, one index/collection pair at a time.
 If a failure occurs, Kuzzle Backend immediately interrupts the sequence.
-* Mapping rules can be replayed across multiple Kuzzle start sequences, as long as they do not change in-between.
+* Mappings can be replayed across multiple Kuzzle start sequences, as long as they do not change in-between.

 **Example:**